 The problem isn’t why it’s needed, but more so if it’s installed correctly.
-Incorrect installation can lead to the T&P relief valve to not work correctly or at all, leaving your home vulnerable to exceedingly high water pressures and, worst-case scenario, a water heater explosion.
+Incorrect installation can cause the T&P relief valve not to work correctly or at all, leaving your home vulnerable to exceedingly high water pressures and, worst-case scenario, a water heater explosion.

 Some homeowners might ignore high water pressure or think it’s normal, but it’s not.
 It’s a code violation if the water pressure in your home constantly exceeds 80 PSI and you don’t have a pressure regulator to help lower your water pressure to safer levels.

 Building codes are in place to ensure that your home is structurally sound and safe for you and your family.
 And since a licensed pro is familiar with building codes, water heater replacement is a job that’s best left to them.
-Plus, your local plumber will have no problem helping you safely and accurately replace your water heater.
-For this project, expect to pay $810 to $1,570.
+For this project, expect to pay between $810 and $1,570.